 Yes.
-Diuretics can increase your risk of developing gout, a type of arthritis caused by the deposit of uric acid crystals in a joint.
+Diuretics can increase your risk of developing gout, a type of arthritis caused by the buildup of uric acid crystals in a joint.

-This may happen because diuretics make you urinate more, which reduces the amount of fluid in your body.
+This may happen because diuretics increase urination, which reduces the amount of fluid in your body.
 But the remaining fluid is more concentrated, which can increase the risk that you'll develop the crystals that cause gout.
 Some types of diuretics also reduce the kidneys' excretion of urate, a component of uric acid.

+You and your doctor will decide if it's best for you to continue taking the diuretic, or switch to another medication.
 There are many other types of blood pressure medications that don't increase your risk of gout.
 Also, many of the measures you take to reduce blood pressure have the added benefit of lowering uric acid.
-These measures include:
+Other measures that you can take to lower uric acid include:

-- Eating a healthy diet, with an emphasis on fruits, vegetables and whole grains and reduced servings of meat and whole-fat dairy products
+- Eating a healthy diet, with an emphasis on vegetables, plant proteins, low-fat dairy products and whole grains, and reduced servings of meat and seafood

 - Drinking little to no alcohol